 2. Electronic Internal Transfer Note (Phiếu xuất kho kiêm vận chuyển nội bộ) - CRITICAL FOR SUPPLY CHAIN

-Required when moving goods between your own locations—warehouse to shop, warehouse to warehouse.
-This is goods-in-transit control with QR code, not a tax invoice.
+Required when moving goods between the enterprise’s own locations — warehouse to shop, warehouse to warehouse.
+The transfer note is a goods-in-transit control document with QR code, not a tax invoice.

 Why critical: Market Management Authority conducts random roadside inspections.
 Officers scan QR codes to verify goods origin, destination, and quantities against physical truck contents.
 Without valid note, officers confiscate goods immediately as suspected smuggled products.
 Reclaiming takes 2-4 weeks—destroying perishable inventory and disrupting operations.

-The transfer note generates through your e-invoice software but uses different XML format with no VAT calculation.
+The transfer note generates through the e-invoice software but uses a different XML format with no VAT calculation.
 Retail chains and multi-warehouse distributors must configure software during initial setup to generate both VAT invoices (sales) and transfer notes (logistics).
-Common error: registering for VAT invoices only, then discovering months later you need transfer notes for expansion.
+Common error: registering for VAT invoices only, then discovering months later that transfer notes are needed for expansion.
 Adding document types later requires supplementary registration with 5-7 day delays.

 Scenario C: Manufacturing & Export Companies